sandialabs/forcefinder/README.md

 Please submit any bugs or feature requests into the Github issue tracker.

 ## Project status
 ForceFinder is currently under development and the current version should be treated as an "alpha" release.
-Breaking changes may be pushed to the develop branch without notice.
+Breaking changes may be pushed to the develop and main branches without notice.

 ## Installation and Usage
 It is suggested that ForceFinder be installed from a GIT repository on the users local machine because the package is in active development may see changes over the coming months.
 The process for doing this is: